10 Ways to Take Advantage of New Technology in Your Old House

-See Inside your Walls
+See Inside your Walls with the General iBorescope

 Several companies make borescopes, but the General iBorescope line is a little different in that it lets you use the display on your smartphone or tablet as a wireless video monitor.
 The borescope acts as a Wi-Fi hot spot, letting you connect your mobile device to it without a Wi-Fi router or Internet access.
 A free app lets you snap photos and record video, and the camera is waterproof so you can safely use it in areas that may be wet.
+Before removing a all, you need to know what’s inside.

 No Key or Combination Necessary